Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 Example / Default value: `["123456789"]`
 Description: IDs of all MCDiscordChat bots (right click on the bot to copy the ID, you have to turn on developer mode in Discord settings)

-> TextsZH / TextsEN (Multi-language custom message format)
+> CustomMessage (custom message format)
 >
-> Can modify freely, but keep the `%xxx%` placeholders.
+> Leave the options blank to use the default values, and fill in any of them to use the custom values.

 > latestVersion & latestCheckTime
 >